supert56/ateam-project/README.md

 #### Casting of Types

 - There are two places where I have cast the types.
 It would be better to go through and spend the time properly typing these instances.

-Still to do

-- Test the API request with a mock